-Under the UN Sales Convention, the pertinent role model therefore continues to be that of "immobile" merchants.
-The same holds true for the numerous other uniform law instruments whose sphere of applicability has been modelled on the UN Sales Convention, as e.g. the Hague Convention of 22 December 1986 on the Law Applicable to Contracts for the International Sale of Goods (hereinafter: Hague PIL Convention of 1986), the UNIDROIT Convention of 28 May 1988 on International Factoring or the UN Convention of 11 December 1995 on Independent Guarantees and Stand-by Letters of Credit (to name but a few), making this role model the prevailing one in contemporary international contract law.
+Under the UN Sales Convention, the pertinent role model therefore continues to be that of 'immobile' merchants.
+The same holds true for the numerous other uniform law instruments whose sphere of applicability has been modelled on the UN Sales Convention, as, for example, the Hague Convention of 22 December 1986 on the Law Applicable to Contracts for the International Sale of Goods (hereinafter: Hague PIL Convention of 1986), the UNIDROIT Convention of 28 May 1988 on International Factoring or the UN Convention of 11 December 1995 on Independent Guarantees and Stand-by Letters of Credit (to name but a few), making this role model the prevailing one in contemporary international contract law.

-b) The Changing Reality in an Age of Mobile Communication
+(b) The changing reality in an age of mobile communication

-The arrival of modern means of "mobile" electronic communication has put the above-mentioned role model increasingly at odds with the realities of contemporary business life.
+The arrival of modern means of 'mobile' electronic communication has put the above-mentioned role model increasingly at odds with the realities of contemporary business life.
 Today's merchants frequently travel abroad in order to conduct their business, but usually continue to take care of other transactions unrelated to the particular journey during their travels.
-Due to the combination of cross-border mobility and the global availability of mobile means of communication, a message relating to a particular contract may therefore be dispatched from or received at a location which is completely unrelated to the contract and to the sending or receiving party.
-As a result, the domestic laws which could apply to a given transaction effectively multiply in comparison to the traditional scenario of an
+Owing to the combination of cross-border mobility and the global availability of mobile means of communication, a message relating to a particular contract may therefore be dispatched from or received at a location which is completely unrelated to the contract and to the sending or receiving party.
+As a result, the domestic laws which could apply to a given transaction effectively multiply in comparison to those that pertain to the traditional scenario of an 'immobile' merchant discussed above.
+This is particularly troublesome because the mobility of today's merchants means that many of the sites at which communication activities are conducted are merely random, short-term locations (hotels, airports) which are impossible for the other party to recognise or foresee: an email that a contracting partner sent using his or her usual email account, for instance, may have been dispatched anywhere in the world.